webiny/webiny-js-data-mock/README.md

 #### Skip creating cars

-If you want to skip creating cars, add `--skip=cars` argument to the create-data command:
+If you want to skip creating cars, add `--skip=cms:cars` argument to the create-data command:

 ````
-yarn create-data --skip=cars
+yarn create-data --skip=cms:cars
 ````